Penne Al Forno

 1. Pasta Shape: I used penne in this recipe as it is what I had in my pantry.
 Any large pasta with ridges such as ziti, rigatoni, or cavatappi would work well.

-4. Panko: Panko bread crumbs hail from Japan and have a flakier appearance.
-Look for panko near the bread crumbs.
-For me, this is near the oil, but I’ve also seen them above the bread in some stores.
+5. Panko: Panko bread crumbs hail from Japan and have a light and flaky texture.
+Look for it near the other bread crumbs.
+For me, this is near the oil, but I've also seen them above the bread in some stores.

-saucy penne pasta on a black plate with a napkin in the background.
+saucy pasta al forno on a black plate with a napkin in the background.

 How To Make Past al Forno